laiyk5/stock-racetrack/docs/blog/posts/downloader.md

 The later one is more pratical: if no data is returned, just assume the data does not exists.
 Data in the past logically will not be updated in the future.
 So missing data is always missing.

+#### The data has not been updated

+There're some delay between the data is generated and we can access it.
+The delay might be very long (for several records behind) so we need to assume the data exists but not available yet.